FanDuel Promo Code

 FanDuel’s tournaments, promotions and special events are some of the reasons the site has risen to the top of the daily fantasy sports industry.
 Here are just a few of the awesome events that have taken place recently, or are still to come at FanDuel.

 The 2014 event proved that no one throws a fantasy party like FanDuel.
-We’re even more excited to see what’s in store in 2015.
-Just check out the growth of the FFFC prize pool each year:
+Just check out the growth of the FFFC prize pool each year since then:

 - 2010 FFFC: $40,000 prize pool